glassroom/heinsen_position_embeddings/README.md

 In limited comparison experiments, we have found that our method for encoding position information performs similarly to other methods (_i.e._, neither significantly better nor significantly worse), but offers many benefits that make it a worthwhile candidate for application, including large representational capacity, low compute cost, and small memory footprint -- in addition to unbounded sequence length.

 As always, _we recommend testing and comparing against other alternatives to determine which one will work best for your specific application_.
-For an overview of many other proposed methods, see [Position Information in Transformers: An Overview](https://direct.mit.edu/coli/article/48/3/733/111478/Position-Information-in-Transformers-An-Overview).
+For an overview of many other proposed methods, see [here](https://direct.mit.edu/coli/article/48/3/733/111478/Position-Information-in-Transformers-An-Overview).

 ## Notes